GhostbustersHack

 "I wrote off the idea as a pipe dream when Master Linkuei first contacted me about a potential project in early 2022, but I learned very quickly to never doubt Master Linkuei after some examination of the game's code."

-Something we should also note is that Winston isn't the only change the team is making for this definitive edition either, with BillyTime!Games and his companions adding new custom palettes for the uniforms, such as the khaki from the original Ghostbusters film and the dark blue uniform from Ghostbusters II.
-It's certainly shaping up to be an interesting hack, with some neat fan service for Ghostbusters aficionados.
-You can check out a video of it below:
+Interestingly, Winston isn't the only change the team is making for this definitive edition, with BillyTime!Games and his companions also adding new custom palettes for the uniforms, such as the khaki from the original Ghostbusters film and the dark blue uniform from Ghostbusters II.

 Do you remember playing Ghostbusters on the Sega Mega Drive/Genesis?
 Are you excited to play as Winston in this new romhack?
 Let us know your thoughts below!